Over 50 Years Of Combined Legal Experience In Washington

 If L&I, your employer, or a workers’ comp insurer makes a decision that you disagree with, you have the option of appealing it.

-A Bothwell & Hamill L&I benefits attorney can help you through this process.
+A Bothwell Hamill & Sutton, PLLC, L&I benefits attorney can help you through this process.

-You can also reopen your claim after it was closed.
-If your claim was closed and more than 60 days passed since you received the closing order, you can apply to reopen your claim for “aggravation,” or worsening of your medical condition.
+You can also reopen your claim after it is closed.
+If your claim was closed and more than 60 days passed since you received the closing order, you can apply to reopen your claim for “aggravation” or worsening of your medical condition.

 If fewer than seven years have passed from the date the first closing order became final, you are eligible for full benefits.
 If more than seven years have passed, you are still entitled to medical treatment and should consult with experienced L&I lawyers about the possibility of additional compensation.

-Bothwell & Hamill works to get you not just approved, but approved for the maximum benefits possible, so you can make the fullest recovery, financially and physically, after an injury on the job.
+Bothwell Hamill & Sutton, PLLC works to get you not just approved but approved for the maximum benefits possible so you can make the fullest recovery, financially and physically, after an injury on the job.